Over Ethiopia’s objections, UN rights body examines conflict

-GENEVA (AP) — The United Nations’ main human rights body is opening a special session Friday to discuss rights violations in conflict-torn Ethiopia, with many Western countries trying to set up an international team of experts to boost scrutiny of the situation despite a lack of support from African nations and the Ethiopian government’s rejection of it as “politically motivated.”
+GENEVA (AP) — Ethiopia’s government decried a “neocolonialist mentality” as many Western nations sought Friday to boost scrutiny of rights abuses and violations in the conflict-torn country by creating an international team of experts to keep tabs on the situation.

+The European Union and other Western countries have presented a draft resolution to the U.N.’s main human rights body that would create a three-person team with a one-year mandate to monitor and report on rights abuses in Ethiopia.

-The largely virtual one-day session of the Human Rights Council, which was spearheaded by a request from European Union countries, seeks to ratchet up international attention on a conflict that has left tens of thousands dead since fighting erupted 13 months ago between Ethiopian government forces and fighters from the country’s Tigray region.
+The Human Rights Council is holding a largely virtual one-day session that was spearheaded by a request from EU countries and seeks to ratchet up international attention on the conflict between Ethiopian government forces and fighters from the country’s Tigray region that has left tens of thousands dead in 13 months.

 The push from EU and other Western countries demonstrates their frustration that a joint investigation between Ethiopia’s human rights commission and the U.N. human rights office, which culminated with a report last month, didn’t go far enough.
-They have presented a draft resolution at the council that would create a three-person team with a one-year mandate to monitor and report on rights abuses in Ethiopia.

-“Credible reports” of abuses continue, and the humanitarian crisis is growing, the U.N. deputy high commissioner for human rights, Nada al-Nashif, told representatives at Friday’s council session.
+“The conflict has continued with ongoing fighting beyond the borders of Tigray.
+Our office continues to receive credible reports of severe human rights violations and abuses by all parties,” the U.N. deputy high commissioner for human rights, Nada al-Nashif, told representatives at Friday’s session.
+“The humanitarian impact of the conflict is increasingly dramatic.”

 Nearly 10 million people in northern Ethiopia face acute food insecurity, and at least 2 million have been forced to flee their homes.
 Humanitarian workers have little access and face hostility.
+Ethiopia’s government has sought to restrict reporting on the war and detained some journalists, including a video freelancer accredited to The Associated Press, Amir Aman Kiyaro.

-Meanwhile, between 5,000 and 7,000 people swept up under Ethiopia’s new state of emergency remain detained, most of them Tigrayans, al-Nashif said: “Many are detained incommunicado or in unknown locations.
+Between 5,000 and 7,000 people swept up under Ethiopia’s new state of emergency remain detained, most of them Tigrayans, al-Nashif said: “Many are detained incommunicado or in unknown locations.
 This is tantamount to enforced disappearance, and a matter of very grave alarm.”

 The government-created Ethiopian Human Rights Commission acknowledged in a statement this week that there was “value-added” in encouraging the joint investigation to continue, but said creation of a new body “is repetitive, counterproductive to ongoing implementation processes, and further delays redress for victims and survivors.”

-Ethiopia’s ambassador in Geneva, Zenebe Kebede Korcho, said his government rejects the draft resolution the U.N.
-Human Rights Council is considering.
-At Friday’s session, he said his government “will not cooperate with any mechanism imposed on it” and called the resolution a “deliberate destabilization effort.”
+Ethiopia’s ambassador in Geneva, Zenebe Kebede Korcho, said his government rejects the draft resolution the Human Rights Council is considering.
+At Friday’s session, he called the resolution a “deliberate destabilization effort” and said the government “will not cooperate with any mechanism imposed on it.”
 The Africa group of nations at the council backed his position in a separate statement.

-“This is a politically motivated and counterproductive move,” Korcho said in a phone interview late Thursday.
-“We never condone any human rights violation, whoever committed it.
-Ethiopia is determined to investigate and ensure accountability on the basis of its national and international obligations.”
+“Multilateralism, after all these years, is once again being hijacked by a neocolonialist mentality.
+Ethiopia is being targeted and singled out at the Human Rights Council for defending a democratically elected elected government,” the ambassador said.
+“The council is being used as an instrument of political pressure.”

+While many Western countries pressed for creation of an international team of experts during the session, African countries, including Namibia and Ethiopia’s neighbor Somalia, took the floor to speak out in opposition to the draft resolution.

-He said the joint investigation had already sent up recommendations to Ethiopia’s government and it had “established a high level inter-ministerial task force” in response to the report issued last month.
+The Ethiopian ambassador said Ethiopia’s government had set up an “inter-ministerial task force” in response to the human rights report issued last month, and it has begun work.

 The joint report decried the “terrible toll on civilians” in the conflict in the Tigray region, and human rights violations and abuses committed by all sides.
 The rare collaboration by the U.N. human rights office with the Ethiopian Human Rights Commission was hampered by authorities’ intimidation and restrictions, and didn’t visit some of the war’s worst-affected locations.